Ozzy Osbourne: Drug and Alcohol use

-Osbourne claimed to have taken LSD every day for two years while in Black Sabbath.
+Osbourne claimed to have taken LSD everyday for two years while in Black Sabbath.
 During the end of his time with the band, he said he "got very drunk and very stoned every single day."

-Osbourne's drug and alcohol misuse have at times caused friction within his band.
-Don Airey, keyboardist for Osbourne during his early solo career, has said that the vocalist's substance-misuse issues were what ultimately caused him to leave the band.
-In his memoir Off the Rails, former bassist Rudy Sarzo detailed the frustrations felt by him and his bandmates as they coped with life on the road with the vocalist, who was in a state of near-constant inebriation and was often so hungover that he would refuse to perform.
-When he was able to perform, his voice was often so damaged from cigarettes, alcohol, and drugs that the performance suffered.
-Many shows on the American leg of the 1981-82 Diary of a Madman tour were simply cancelled, and the members of his band quickly began to tire of the unpredictability, coupled with the often violent mood swings he was prone to when either drunk or high.
+Osbourne's substance abuse, at times, caused friction within his band.
+Don Airey, keyboardist for Osbourne during his early solo career, said that these issues were what ultimately caused him to leave the band.
+In his memoir Off the Rails, former bassist Rudy Sarzo detailed the frustrations felt by him and his bandmates as they coped with life on the road with Osbourne, who was in a state of near-constant inebriation and was often so hungover that he would refuse to perform.
+When he was able to perform, his voice was often so damaged from his smoking, drinking, and drug abuse that the performance suffered.
+Many shows on the American leg of the 1981–82 Diary of a Madman tour were simply cancelled, and the members of his band quickly began to tire of the unpredictability, coupled with the often violent mood swings he was prone to when either drunk or high.

+Osbourne claimed that he would have died if Sharon had not offered to manage him as a solo artist.

-Osbourne claims in his autobiography that he was invited in 1981 to a meeting with the head of CBS Europe in Germany.
+Osbourne claimed in his autobiography that he was invited in 1981 to a meeting with the head of CBS Europe in Germany.
 Intoxicated, he decided to lighten the mood by performing a striptease on the table and then kissing the record executive on the lips.
 According to his wife Sharon, he had actually performed a goose-step up and down the table and urinated in the executive's wine, but was too drunk to remember.